Home » Italian Pasta Recipes » Tonnarelli Pasta

 Making pasta at home is not as hard as you may think.
 Pasta dough, including this tonnarelli recipe, is very forgiving.
 It’s so simple to correct and fix any problems that might arise.

 Homemade pasta is very rewarding and satisfying.
-If you loved this tonnarelli recipe, I know you’ll enjoy my cavatelli and garganelli recipes.
+If you loved this tonnarelli recipe, I know you’ll enjoy my cavatelli, garganelli and truffled pasta recipes.
 These are just as popular with my family!

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.